Ultramann/ultramann.github.io/content/posts/visualizing_sklearn_decision_trees.md

 # Starting Point

 One thing that's actually pretty easy to do with classification models is plot their decision regions; note, I'll only be working with classifiers because of this quality.
 Let's take a look at what you get with some sample data, and roughly the strategy used in a scikit-learn tutorial found [here](http://scikit-learn.org/stable/auto_examples/tree/plot_iris.html).
 The function to generate the plot below, `plot_decision_regions`, for plotting the decision regions can be found in the source linked above.
+Note that we really can't do a great job plotting decision boundaries in greater than two dimensions.
+So this post will only be looking at data in two dimensions.

 <div class="mpl" style="text-align: center"><img src="/images/decision_tree_viz/dt_decision_regions.png" style="width: 450px"></div>

-If you don't understand what's going on in that tutorial/my function, or are too lazy to read the code then let me summarize for you.
-It's creating a grid of points (using [`np.meshgrid`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html)), lots of points, and running each of those points through the fitted decision tree to get a prediction.
+`plot_decision_regions` works by creating a grid of points (using [`np.meshgrid`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.meshgrid.html)), lots of points, and running each of those points through the fitted decision tree to get a prediction.
 Then all of those predictions are plotted (using [`plt.contourf`](https://matplotlib.org/api/pyplot_api.html#matplotlib.pyplot.contourf)) creating the illusion that a complete decision regions are known.

-Note that we really can't do a great job plotting decision boundaries in greater than two dimensions.
-So the rest of this post will only be looking at data in two dimensions.

 From the decision regions above you could pretty easily infer the splits that were made in the decision tree.
 I mean, there were only three splits.
 But consider what happens when the data and therefore the decision tree gets bigger.